 Your child just got their driver’s license and he or she is begging you to borrow your car(Insurance).
 What should you do next?
 Whether it’s your child, a loved one, a family member, or someone you live with who wants to use your car regularly, that person will need to be insured before getting behind the wheel.
 That’s where occasional driver insurance comes in.
 Occasional driver insurance is an add-on to your current policy and allows people on it to be covered while driving your vehicle.
 If you’re unsure whether you should add someone to your car insurance policy, which may even be added, or how it will affect you and your current policy, we’ve done the work to help you decide what makes sense for your situation.

 What is the difference between a primary driver and an occasional driver?

-The main driver of a police is usually the person who will drive the car the most.
+The main driver of the police is usually the person who will drive the car the most.
 This is usually the person who owns the car, although this is not required.
-If there is someone else who will also drive the car occasionally (as the name suggests), but not as often as the main driver, that person should be listed as an occasional driver in the policy.
+If someone else will also drive the car occasionally (as the name suggests), but not as often as the main driver, that person should be listed as an occasional driver in the policy.

 Who can be added as an occasional driver?

 Anyone with a valid driver’s license who will often drive your car can and should be added to your policy as an occasional driver.
 On the other hand, if you have a valid driver’s license, don’t own a car, but regularly drive someone else’s car, you should be added as an occasional driver to the owner’s policy.

 Depending on the province you live in, all licensed driver’s members of your household will also need to be considered occasional drivers on your policy, unless they have an active insurance policy.
 But let’s say you have a new driver in your household who only has a learner’s license, it won’t be necessary to add them to your policy as an occasional driver just yet.
 Once that person gets their driver’s license, you’ll need to look at their insurance options.

 When should I add occasional drivers to my policy?